Declaration of Domicile in Florida

 7) Maintain Florida as your primary place of residence

-pending more time in Florida than in any other state is a good first step.
+As a practical rule of thumb, spending more time in Florida than in any other single state is a good first step.
 Keep track with a calendar and keep receipts you can use to prove how many days you spent in Florida during the year.

 Each step adds a new piece to the larger puzzle, demonstrating that while you travel around the country and wider world as a nomad, Florida is still where you call home.
-Although it requires time and resources, the benefits awaiting you at the end will surely make it all worthwhile.
+Although it requires time and resources, the benefits of a well-documented Florida domicile can be very worthwhile for many people.

 FAQ